fox32-arch/fox32/docs/io_bus.md

 serial port (stdout in case of the fox32 emulator).
 If necessary, the CPU is stalled long enough to ensure that the byte is output rather than discarded.

+Reading from this register gets a byte of input from the serial port, if available, or zero otherwise.

 ## 0x80000000: Display